firqaaa/firqaaa/README.md

 ## 🎙️ Introduction

-Hello there!
-I'm фирка, an AI Engineer exploring developments in Natural Language Processing (NLP) and the intriguing world of Computer Vision.
-Right now, I'm deeply engaged as an AI / NLP specialist, bringing some extra finesse to the Healthcare sector.
-Nice to meet you!
+I am an AI Engineer with a focus on Natural Language Processing (NLP), Computer Vision, and Predictive Analytics.
+At present, I work for a conversational AI company that designs advanced AI-driven chatbots.
+Our aim is to revolutionize human interactions with technology, offering a more natural and intuitive user experience.

 ## 🔩 Tools
 <br>